 With this process you freeze embryos after an IVF cycle rather than implanting them right away.
-Delayed embryo transfer increases your chance of pregnancy.
+Delayed embryo transfer may increase your chances of pregnancy.
 For some women, IVF treatments alter the levels of progesterone the body makes.
 This hormone controls the thickness of the uterine lining.
 If the lining does not develop properly, it cannot support a fertilized egg.
 When you give your body time to recover from the stress of an IVF treatment, hormone levels normalize.
 You can then implant embryos with a greater chance for success.

 Making pregnancy possible on your timeline

 At Generations Fertility Care, we use advanced techniques to give you the best chance of getting pregnant.